tessalt/coffeescriptbook/book.md

 Sometimes you want to leave notes for yourself or others in your code.
 Maybe to explain what something does, or remind yourself to come back to something, or to help with organization.
 Comments don't get read by the computer when your code runs, so you can put whatever you want there.

-In coffeescript, code that starts with a `#` will be treated as a comment and ignored.
+In CoffeeScript, lines that start with a `#` will be treated as comments and ignored.

 ```
 # this is a comment.
 It doesn't do anything.
 But it's nice to read.